HOW THE FAR RIGHT WEAPONIZES RACISM, WITH COUNTERSTRATEGIES

 7. Don’t focus exclusively on a white racism frame.
 Though discussions of race and racism are no longer political liabilities among working-class voters, a frame that exclusively emphasizes white racism is.
 A convergence of evidence documents this:

-If you say, “X has had the following terrible effect, predominantly affecting people of color,” this corrodes support for progressive populism.[27]
-This formulation depressed support among blue-collar voters in swing states by 11 percentage points.[28]
+• The formulation, “X has had the following terrible effect, predominantly affecting people of color” corrodes support for progressive populism because it implies that the impact on white people isn’t of concern.
+This formulation depressed support among blue-collar voters in swing states by 11 percentage points.

-Among working-class Democrats, a progressive candidate with a focus on jobs won by 63%, while a candidate with a “racial justice for people of color” message garnered only 49% support.[29]
+• Among working-class Democrats, a progressive candidate focused on jobs won by 63%, as compared with only 49% support for a candidate with a “racial justice for people of color.”

 Many thanks to Ian Haney López, several rounds of review and helpful comments, and to Hazel Marcus and Robb Willer for their review of this white paper.